Press release, Blitz Gallery

 Kathrin (Ikatch) was born in 1980 and lives in Berlin since 1998.
 In 2012 & 2019 she became a loving mother.
 “Nature and everything natural means the world to me.
 I‘ve always had many different interests and have always been creative as a way of expressing myself.
 Digital art is one channel for me to do so.
 It all begins with a photo (or image in general) that attracts my attention, inspires me.
 I start the process with various apps on different devices - because I enjoy learning and combining experience and experiments.
 It really is following the flow, it is not planned out, I just go ahead, try out new techniques, and when I like the result I proceed, otherwise I go one step back.
 Following the white rabbit, kind of.
 Also it is so fascinating to me how many opportunities there are nowadays for image editing.”

 Manolo Gamboa Naon aka “Manoloide” is an Argentinean visual artist and creative coder whose interest focuses mainly on exploring generative visual aesthetics based on plastic experimentation with code.
 His works explore the potential of programming as an expressive language in the framework of generativity and process art.
 Combining images and video, he explores the possible relationships between chaos and order, organic and artificial, randomness and control.
 Manolo approaches the digital surface as a plastic space using the code as artistic materiality, based on the experimentation with basic geometric shapes, lines and colours.
-Inspired by artists like Raven Kwok, Ben Fry and Casey Reas, he believes that ‘code transcends language, and to me, that is beautiful.’
+Inspired by artists like Raven Kwok, Ben Fry and Casey Reas, he believes that ‘code transcends language’.
 Color is also what stands out the most from Manolo’s work and that’s because ‘sometimes I spend more time forming a color palette than programming.
 My inspiration comes from looking around all the time.
 I look at a lot of things from design.
 Instagram, Twitter, all the time searching for references.
 A movie, an old newspaper.
 Inspiration comes from many places.
 In my work, I intend to evoke something - from a time or of a certain quality.’

 On view August 31 - September , 2019